kc113/Jobathon-Nov-2021/README.md

 ## Feature Engineering:

 1- From the initial inspection of the data, it is quite evident that the data is a time-series data.
-So, the first task is to convert it to a supervised learning problem by cleaning the data and creating/extracting relevant features (including the target variable).
+So, the first task is to convert it to a supervised learning problem by cleaning the data and creating/extracting relevant features(including the target variable) from the existing features.

-2- Important features created from the dataset are ‘Service period’, ‘Promoted by’, ‘Last Business Value’, and ‘Attrition’.
+2- Features created from the dataset are ‘Service period’, ‘Promoted by’, ‘Last Business Value’, and ‘Attrition’.

+**Service Period** - The total service period of the employee in months **Promoted By** - How many levels the employee has been promoted since he/she joined the organization **Last Business Value** - Last month's total business value **Attrition** - Attrition status in the current/upcoming two quarters

 ## Model Building:

-Ada Boost Classifier is used for modeling.
+Ada Boost Classifier is used for the final submission.

 ## Evaluation Metrics